cbdevnet/piechart/README.md

 **piechart** expects one line of data per slice of the chart.
 Slice properties are separated by a `delimiter` (Default: `,`), with their order specified by the `--order` argument (Default: `value,color,legend`).
 Simply pipe your data into `piechart` or save it to a file and specify that as an argument.
+Input lines starting with a `#` are treated as comments.

 ## Arguments
 Argument                | Effect                                                              | Default